securityfirst/tent-content/contents_en/tools/facebook/beginner/facebook.md

 **Step 10.** *Choose 3 to 5 friends to help you if you get locked out*: This option allows you to select certain contacts from your **Facebook** friends who can help you to log in to your account if for some reason you are otherwise unable to.
 This is done through sharing a secret code with your contact.
 If you decide to use this option, be sure to choose your trusted contacts carefully and establish a secure means of communication for sharing the code.
 (Learn more about [Sending a message] (umbrella://lesson/sending-a-message) securely.)

+**Step 11.** *Encrypted notification emails.* This *Advanced* setting allows you to upload your public PGP key and add end-to-end encryption to notification emails you receive from Facebook.
+(Learn more about PGP in the [Email] (umbrella://lesson/email/2) lesson, and how to generate your own key using PGP for [LINUX] (umbrella://lesson/pgp-for-linux), [Mac OSX] (umbrella://lesson/pgp-for-mac-os-x), and [Windows] (umbrella://lesson/pgp-for-windows).)

+**Steo 12.** *See recent emails from Facebook*.
+Use this setting to determine whether emails you receive are actually from Facebook, or could be a phishing attack.
+(Learn more about [Phishing] (umbrella://lesson/phishing).)

 ## 2. Privacy